LarsJK/ObjectiveLibModbus/README.md

 Now that you're set up, do the following to make modbus calls

-- Now make a new instance of ObjectiveLibModbus and connect:
+- Now make a new instance of SwiftLibModbus and connect:
 ``` swift
 let swiftLibModbus = SwiftLibModbus(ipAddress: "192.168.2.10", port: 502, device: 1)
 swiftLibModbus.connect(